Blog Posts

 The Big Difference Between BOAT and SOAP

-BOAT vendors typically focus on business process workflow automation, while SOAP vendors typically focus on IT workflow automation capabilities.
-As such, if you're looking for a vendor to automate business applications like customer relationship management (CRM) or human resource management (HRM), then look toward BOAT.
-On the other hand, if you're looking for a management system to automate IT applications (data tools, servers, operating systems, ITSM), then look toward SOAP applications.
+BOAT vendors typically focus on business-process workflow automation, while SOAP vendors focus on IT workflow automation.
+As such, if you're looking for a vendor to automate business applications such as customer relationship management (CRM) or human resource management (HRM), look to BOAT.
+On the other hand, if you're looking for a management system to automate IT applications (data tools, servers, operating systems, ITSM, etc.), consider SOAP applications.

-Part of the reason BOAT and SOAP are different is where the underlying technologies were born.
-Most BOAT vendors were born out of industries that focused on business application workflows, while most SOAP vendors were born from workload automation vendors.
+Part of the reason BOAT and SOAP are different is that their underlying technologies were born in different places.
+Most BOAT vendors were born in industries focused on business application workflows, while most SOAP vendors were born in workload automation.

 Common Use Cases for IT Workflow Automation